 In order that Jersey can reflect these changes, the Air Navigation (Rules of the Air) (Jersey) Regulations 2017 require amending.
-The Legislative Drafting Office has therefore drafted the Air Navigation (Rules of the Air) (Amendment) (Jersey) Regulations 201-, which would enact the required changes.
+The Legislative Drafting Office has drafted the Air Navigation (Rules of the Air) (Amendment) (Jersey) Regulations 201-(the "draft Regulations"), which would enact the required changes.